mxg895/next-story/README.md

     - Continuously improving application by refactoring and fixing issues covering all aspects of the application allowing me to offer supports and guidance for each members
 ##### Michelle s5n0b:
+    - Set up basic ESLint rules & relevant commands
+    - Set up the basic structure of the `frontend` package (e.g. installed & set up packages such as Create-React-App, Redux, and Material-UI)
+    - Set up basic routing to different pages of the app with React-Router & made each page load lazily
+    - Implemented the UI of the profile page
+    - Created APIs for fetching, updating, and deleting a profile by id & connected them to the profile page
 ##### David q8j0b: